Mojang/Sift/README.md

 - Gathers all of your instances from different cloud providers and different accounts that are configured
 - Filters the servers based on the provided query (if any)
-- Execute any command on the result of previous step.
+- Executes any command on the result of the previous step (if provided).
 The default command is `ssh`

 ## Features